 “Name?”
 She asked, looking me up and down.
 I felt myself getting irritated.
 She’s giving me attitude after I’ve spent half my life in this line for who knows what?
 How is that fair?
 I roll my eyes and give my name, at which she sighs and starts shuffling a bunch of papers.

-As I wait for her to process me, or whatever it is she needs to do, I noticed how tired she looked.
+As I waited for her to process me, or whatever it is she needed to do, I noticed how tired she looked.
 I turned around and was shocked for a moment when I saw how the line snaked so far back that I couldn’t see the end of it.
-Just how many people are they processing through this place?
+Just how many people were they processing through this place?
 And what is this even for?
 Some new reality show?
 It seemed impossible, seeing as nobody I know would sign me up for something like that.
 And didn’t you have to sign a waiver for things like that?
 Is that what the line was for?
 But then why didn’t I remember anything?

 “I said, first door to the right!”
 Next!”
 She snapped, handing me a paper tab and jerking her head at the security guard who I swear had materialized out of thin air.
 Apparently, this place was starting to get to me.
 I looked down at the piece of paper and read the number printed on it: 6,032,857,001.
 What did that mean?
 Before I could stop to think about it, someone ushered me into a waiting room.
 I glanced around and spotted four other people in the room, none of whom looked as confused as I felt.
 If anything, they looked relieved.
 As I prepared to try my luck and ask if anyone knew why we were here, I heard my number being read out.

-“Six billion, thirty-two million, eight hundred and fifty-seven thousand and one?” trilled out a perky blonde dressed like a flight attendant.
+“Six billion, thirty-two million, eight hundred fifty-seven thousand and one?” trilled out a perky blonde dressed like a flight attendant.
 As I hesitantly raised my arm, she beamed at me and nodded me over.

 “Over here please!”
 I walked into the room she stood next to and heard the door shut behind me.
 Sat at a metal table under fluorescent lights in the middle of the room was a middle aged man.
 He reminded me of my high school history teacher, with the way his frameless glasses sat a the end of his nose, and how he looked like he wanted to be anywhere but here.